ismo-karkkainen/datalackey/README.md

 On macOS with Homebrew (https://docs.brew.sh):

     brew tap nlohmann/json
-    brew install nlohmann_json --with-cmake
+    brew install nlohmann-json

 On Linux distributions you can probably find it via package manager.
+You may have to install cmake and the json from sources, depending on the versions that are available.

 # Building